-Vintage Crawl Toronto happens twice a year, each spring and fall, and helps connect shoppers to the stores and small business owners in their neighbourhoods.
+Vintage Crawl Toronto happens twice a year, and helps connect shoppers to the stores and small business owners in their neighbourhoods.
 For the event, stores on the crawl stay open late, and host special sales, events and attractions to lend the night a fun, party atmosphere.
 Each store is open to the public and there is no cost to attend.
 Crawlers are invited to pick a neighbourhood and hit as many or as few stores as they please over the course of the evening.
 You never know what you’ll find during VCTO, so start your night early and stay up late!

 VCTO helps connect shoppers to the stores and small business owners in their neighbourhoods, breeding a sense of community within the larger city as well as helping consumers find a fun way to reduce, reuse and recycle.
 VCTO believes shopping local has a strong positive impact on our communities and shopping vintage a fun, stylish way to keep used garments in circulation.

-Leah Gust: Event Director
+Nicole Babin: Event Director

 James Harrison: Creative Director

 VCTO is organized by Nicole Babin.
 Nicole owns Common Sort and Token.
 Common Sort is a chain of resale stores in Toronto that have been operating for 10 years.
 Token is her gift shop that is attached to her Riverside Common Sort location.

 James W Harrison is a Toronto-based designer.
 Harrison designs unique branding for each instalment of VCTO and manages VCTO’s web-presence.

 Vintage Crawl Toronto was founded by stylist and editor Odessa Paloma Parker in 2012.
 Inspired by her love of vintage clothing and motivated by her desire to promote independent retailers in the city, Parker developed this bi-annual city-wide shopping event.